milindl/SaveSortMovie/README.md

 # SaveSortMovie #
+Note: I wrote the client in a slapdash way to learn Angular.
+I need to implement it in Angular2 when I get the time.
+The Python backend should basically be OK.

 An ongoing project providing a web-client and a server for viewing and uploading videos, and a python back-end that automatically categorizes those videos based on the actor(s).